Compiled by the Road Trip Alberta team

 - Quest Limos also offers a luxury transportation service, with a fleet of vehicles to choose from.

-Both Vancouver and Edmonton are home to international airports and offer flights to and from via Air Canada, WestJet, and Flair Airlines.
-Most are non-stop and will take roughly 1 hour and 20 minutes with airfare ranging between $200-$350 (at the time of writing, expect higher prices for last-minute flights).
-Flying is of course the fastest mode of transportation, but with so many road trip routes, the drive can be a fun one!
+Both Vancouver (YVR) and Edmonton (YEG) are home to international airports and offer non-stop flights to and from via Air Canada, WestJet, and Flair Airlines.
+The flight takes roughly 1 hour and 20 minutes with airfare ranging between $200-$350 (at the time of writing, expect higher prices for last-minute flights).
+Flying is the fastest mode of transportation, but with so many road trip routes, the drive can be a fun one!

 Taxi and Uber are both possible options, but extremely expensive and potentially hard to find someone willing to drive that far.